software-mansion/react-native-reanimated/packages/docs-reanimated/docs/reanimated-babel-plugin/about.md

 ### Expressions

 A function won't get automatically workletized when it's a result of an expression.
-You have to add the `"worklet";` directive to make it work:
+You have to add the `'worklet';` directive to make it work:

 ```ts
 const foo = someCondition